-There’s a whole bunch of other footage that wasn’t in the movie that got edited down for whatever reason when you’re putting out a wide release.
+I‘d like to maybe re-release it as a director's cut cause there’s a whole bunch of other footage that wasn’t in the movie that got edited down for whatever reason when you’re putting out a wide release.
 You have to take some of the edges off—not that there were any edges taken off of it, but it was just shortened for time and things like that.
 And they actually went and looked into it, and it turns out that the thing’s actually sold, like, almost a million units, which is a massive number of DVDs.
 The movie is now well into the profit zone.
 People can review and say bad things about a movie all they want, but at the end of the day the movie is making money, and continues to make money.
 They were really excited about that; I’m really excited about that.
 As I continue to go around and do these shows, it’s just been a nice feeling because you work real hard at making a crazy movie—you try to make it as insane as you can possibly make it, and then the critics, of course, sit there and say, “Oh, this movie’s insane.”
 Then they write it up like it’s bad.
 I wasn’t trying to make The Jazz Singer.
 You know what I mean?
 I wasn’t trying to make The Bridge On The River Kwai here.
 When I wrapped the deer carcass around myself and crawled around on the ground for six minutes, groaning, it wasn’t supposed to be Golden Globe material, you know?
 So it’s a real vindication, honestly, to be able to go and perform my show and have people screaming from the rafters for me to do “Daddy, would you like some sausage?”
 There are things about the movie that I’d like to clean up, and there’s quite a few scenes that got taken out of the movie for time purposes.
 The movie was originally about an hour and 50 minutes, and it’s 85 minutes now.

 AVC: That’s quite a lot of stuff.